hartleybrody/flask-boilerplate/readme.md

     postgres=# CREATE DATABASE {{APP_SLUG}};
     CREATE DATABASE

-If this is a brand new app, run the initial alembic setup

-    python manage.py db init

-Note that this has already been done for you if you're using the `Flask Template`.

 ### Run your local server
 Ensure that the local `.env` file has been applied, then run